The legal cannabis industry still lacks federal sign-off to use the US banking system.

 If customers have to leave to go get cash, it’s unlikely they'll want to return.

-Tip #8 - Accept cashless ATM or debit card payments
+Tip #8 - Accept point of banking payments

-While not directly a cash management tip, offering cashless payment options will reduce the amount of cash you have to manage.
-Cannabis payment software and debit options are fairly new to cannabis businesses, but are quickly gaining traction, especially since COVID prompted many businesses and consumers to prioritize touchless, cashless operations.
+While not directly a cash management tip, offering non-cash payment options will reduce the amount of cash you have to manage.
+Cannabis payment software and point of banking options are fairly new to cannabis businesses, but are quickly gaining traction, especially since COVID prompted many businesses and consumers to prioritize touchless, cashless operations.

-Near-term, many cannabis businesses will accept both cash and debit.
+Near-term, many cannabis businesses will accept both cash and non-cash payments.
 This means that cash management best practices and tight operations will still be necessary, but this will start to reduce cash risk (and also satisfy customers).

 Another growing option is self-service kiosks, where customers select products, check out, and pay from a machine.
 This option won’t make your cash handling practices different, but you will need to create SOPs around who empties the cash out of the machine, how it’s stored, and the process for counting the expected vs. actual cash inside the machine.